ShantanuJamble/pixelstream/Readme.md

 ### Step 3: Verify with a 3rd Party Client
 Open web/index.html in your browser and click "Connect & Play".

-- Expected Result: A blue ball bouncing smoothly at 60 FPS.
+- Expected Result: A ball bouncing smoothly at 60 FPS.

 ## Walkthrough